intel/device-modeling-language/doc/1.4/language.md

 See [Resolution of Overrides](#resolution-of-overrides) for a formal specification of override rules.

+### Resolving template inheritance ambiguities

+If the template inheritance hierarchy is ambiguous (a method or parameter has multiple definitions of the same rank), then compilation fails with an [`EAMBINH` error message.](messages.html#EAMBINH).
+There are multiple ways to resolve this:

+* Change one of the conflicting templates to instantiate the other, as DMLC suggests.
+* Use [template-qualified method implementation calls](#template-qualified-method-implementation-calls) to provide a final definition that overrides the ambiguous definitions.

 ### Templates as types

 Each template defines a *type*, which is similar to a class